Skip to main content

 With the advent of digital photography and the ubiquitous cell phone that boasts ever-increasing quality camera capabilities in everyone’s pocket, there’s an ironic twist to career opportunities in the future of photography.
 Whereas one might worry about becoming an obsolete commodity, the prevalence of these types of photos has created a refreshed need for the old ways.

 A woman standing on a white stovetop with only her toes showing with the text "Hot" Nancy Grace HortonBut now, those wanting a photographic career need to offer what laypeople cannot: studio work.
-“Anyone can shoot weddings and family portraits.
-But it’s not a year-long occupation.
-What’s a huge moneymaking niche is (meeting the need for) year-round studio sessions,” she said.
-“For corporate portraits and family groups, et cetera.
-Offer them keylights and spotlights that are all only able to be done in-studio.”
+“For corporate portraits and family groups, et cetera," she said.

 Another way photographers might switch gears is due to the glut of online content and a dearth of submission opportunities.
-Wood recommends that instead of working to get into stock photography companies or calendars – which are both oversaturated with submissions and have slashed their payments on the images they do take – consider using the internet differently: Make money by creating a following for your tips and training videos, he said.
+Wood recommends that instead of working to get into stock photography companies or calendars – which are both oversaturated with submissions and have slashed their payments on the images they do take – consider using the internet differently: Create a following for your tips and training videos, he said.

 “Using your photography, set up a blog with a certain subject – for me, I do lighthouse rescue blogs once a month.
 In those blogs, I'll refer to other things you can visit if you go to that lighthouse.
 Links between pages and referrals get me pay-per-clicks.
 But you need a thousand a month,” Wood said.

 He also recommends a YouTube presence.
-“If I was to do it over again, I’d start setting up YouTube blogs talking about photography that send people to your website.
-Nobody buys prints anymore.
-Not in stores, not online,” he said.
+“If I was to do it over again, I’d start setting up YouTube blogs talking about photography that send people to your website," he said.
 “Rather, get people to follow you for your knowledge – whether it’s program instruction or advice.
-Get a following.
-You need to be consistently creating posts at least once a week to keep followers.”
+Get a following."

 Matthew Kearl with the text Matthew Kearl